tholonia/iching_cli/book/v2/markdown/hexagram_48.md

 ##### *The Marshall Plan: A Framework for European Renewal*

 #### In the devastation following World War II, Europe faced a monumental task of rebuilding from the ruins.
 Cities were shattered, families displaced, and economies in freefall.
-Amidst this chaos, U.S. Secretary of State George Marshall envisioned a bold initiative—the Marshall Plan.
+Amidst this chaos, U.S. Secretary of State George Marshall envisioned a bold initiative, the Marshall Plan.
 Announced in 1947, the plan offered unprecedented economic assistance, aiming not just to repair infrastructure, but to foster a sustainable recovery.
 It required European nations to collaborate, paving a path toward economic integration.
 Over four years, $13 billion was allocated to revitalize industry, boost agriculture, and strengthen economic ties.
 Marshall's strategy required coordination, self-reliance, and shared goals.
 By 1952, Western Europe's industrial output soared, agricultural industries flourished, and trade increased significantly.
 The plan's success was its ability to inspire cooperation and innovation, laying the foundation for the European Economic Community.
 The Marshall Plan is a testament to the transformative power of renewal through supportive structures and collective effort, embodying the essence of "Restoration" as described in Hexagram 48.

 <div style="font-size: 8pt;font-style:italic">Source: "The Marshall Plan: Dawn of the Cold War" by Benn Steil (Simon & Schuster, 2018)</div>